DFT and Model Hamiltonian Study of Optoelectronic Properties of Some Low-Symmetry Graphene Quantum Dots: Computational Methods

 \subsection{First-Principles Approach}

-The first-principles approach used by us is based on the DFT methodology as implemented in the Gaussian-basis-functions based Gaussian16 package \citep{g16}.
-For a given calculation, besides the basis set, one also has to choose a suitable exchange correlation potential.
-In our calculations, for all the three molecules, we chose the valence double zeta 6-31++G(d,p) basis set which includes polarization and diffuse functions \citep{hehre1972self,hariharan1973influence}, coupled with the hybrid functional B3LYP \citep{lee1988development,becke1992density,becke1993density}.
+The first-principles approach used by us is based on the DFT methodology as implemented in the Gaussian-basis-functions based Gaussian16 package \cite{g16}.
+In our calculations, for all the three molecules, we chose the valence double zeta 6-31++G(d,p) basis set which includes polarization and diffuse functions \cite{hehre1972self,hariharan1973influence}, coupled with the hybrid exchange-correlation functional B3LYP \cite{lee1988development,becke1992density,becke1993density}.

-The first step of calculations on a given molecule is always the geometry optimization.
-Convergence criteria of $10^{-8}$ Hartree was set to self consistently solve Kohn-Sham equations \citep{kohn1965self}.
+Convergence criteria of $10^{-8}$ Hartree was set to self consistently solve Kohn-Sham equations \cite{kohn1965self}.
 The geometry of a molecule was considered converged only after the maximum force on an atom, average (RMS) force, maximum displacement, and the average (RMS) displacement were less than 0.00045 Hartree/Bohr, 0.00030 Hartree/Bohr, 0.0018 Bohr, and 0.0012 Bohr, respectively.
-Even though all the three GQDs considered in this work are well known molecules (PAHs), we still confirmed the stability of their computed structures by performing vibrational frequency analysis, in which no imaginary frequencies were found.
+Even though all the three GQDs considered in this work are well known PAHs, we still confirmed the stability of their computed structures by performing vibrational frequency analysis using the force constants computed in the DFT calculations.
+For none of the molecules any imaginary frequencies were found indicating that all the three PAHs considered in this work are dynamically stable.
+For calculation of the total and partial density of states multiwfn software is used \cite{lu2012multiwfn}.

 In order to compute the optical absorption spectrum of a GQD, we need to know the excitation energies of its excited states along with their transition dipole couplings to the ground state.
-For the purpose, we used the time--dependent density-functional-theory (TDDFT) approach as implemented in Gaussian16 \citep{g16}, along with the same exchange correlation functional (B3LYP) that were used for the ground state geometry optimization.
+For the purpose, we employed the time--dependent density-functional-theory (TDDFT)\cite{runge-gross-tddft-1984,marques2004time} approach as implemented in Gaussian16\cite{g16}, along with the same exchange correlation functional (B3LYP) which was used for the ground state calculations.
+Specifically, the Gaussian16 implementation\cite{g16} uses an adiabatic frequency-space based approach\cite{BAUERNSCHMITT1996454,casida1998molecular,stratmann1998efficient,VANCAILLIE1999249,VANCAILLIE2000159,furche2002adiabatic,scalmani2006geometries}, and in our calculations we utilized an ``ultrafine'' integration grid consisting of 99 radial shells and 590 angular points per shell, and an energy convergence threshold of $10^{-6}$ eV.
+We did not consider geometry relaxation for the excited states and computed 40 vertically excited states using the TDDFT approach for all the three molecules.
+The TDDFT method is similar to the SCI (single-CI) approach as both consider only 1 particle\textminus 1 hole excitations, as a result of which it is accurate for singly-excited optical states.